Campus House, 11 Garland Ct., P.O. Box 4400, University of New Brunswick

-The Fiddlehead does not consider unsolicited artwork unless the artist is from the province of New Brunswick
+The Fiddlehead does not consider unsolicited artwork unless the artist is a resident of Atlantic Canada.
+Pays $200.

 “Probably the two most common mistakes are 1) writers not taking the time to make sure that submission looks professional (that is, making sure that the submission uses a clean, readable font, has been proofread, etc.) and 2) writers sending us work that isn’t suitable for The Fiddlehead (e.g., sending us a story for children complete with pictures).
 Before you submit to The Fiddlehead, please, at the very least, check out the website and look at the information on the current and past issues.
 On the current issue page we always publish a poem or two and an excerpt or two from the stories in that issue.
 Our previous issues page has the tables of contents of recent back issues so you can easily find out what authors have been published recently in The Fiddlehead.
 Much better is to read an issue or two to get a sense of whether The Fiddlehead would be a suitable venue for your work.
 Take the time to proofread everything before sending it out.
 If you have any questions then contact us via email or by phone with your questions.”